dotjulia/stasis/README.md

-# Stasis Lang
+# Stayc Lang
 An interpreted toy language with minimal syntax.

 ## Syntax
 The syntax only consists of a small set of symbols $\Sigma=\\{$ { $, $} $, $( $, $) $, $=> $, $` $\\}$.
-Everything in stasis is either a function or a number.
+Everything in stayc is either a function or a number.
  ### Expressions
-All expressions in stasis consist of function calls and values.
+All expressions in stayc consist of function calls and values.
 Values are number literals or function definitions (see below).
 A function can be called by giving it an argument like that: `function argument;` (eg `+ 1`).
 Functions which take no arguments still need to be given an argument to call them otherwise the expression just returns the function definition as a value (eg. `ret4` just returns 4. `ret4;` -> Function, `ret4 0;` -> 4).